kiancn/CallbackMethod/README.md

     ImportantClass executingObject = new ImportantClass();

-You then declare a MeRef with appropriate signature ()
+You then declare a MeRef with appropriate signature

     MeRef<Integer,String> reference = new MeRef<>(executingObject,
                                                    "methodName",
                                                    new Class[]{int.class});

-Now, if method was to take this MeRef as a parameter type, it'd migth look exactly like this:
+Now, if a method was to take this MeRef as a parameter type, it might look exactly like this:

     void someMethod(MeRef<Integer,String> aMethodToProcess){ ... content ... }

 You can then pass it the reference like so,